JoshPoravanthattil/Boyer-Moore/README.md

 # Boyer-Moore
 Boyer Moore Algorithm Implementation C++
 This repository will encompass a project designed to explore parallelization of the Boyer-Moore Algorithm!
+Source code is not original <- Gfg reference